IsaacScript/isaacscript/README.md

 ## Automatic Fixing

 You probably already use [Prettier](https://prettier.io/), which is helpful to automatically format files.
 You probably even have your IDE set up to run Prettier every time your save a file.
 This kind of thing saves you a tremendous amount of time - you can type out a bunch of code completely unformatted, and then press `Ctrl + s` at the end to automatically fix everything.
+(Alternatively, you could press `Ctrl + shift + f` to format the file without saving it, but it's simpler to just use one hotkey for everything.)

 In a similar way to Prettier, this ESLint plugin contains several rules that are designed to automatically apply whenever you save the file (like the [`format-jsdoc-comments`](docs/rules/format-jsdoc-comments.md) rule).
 These rules contain "fix" functions, which are applied when ESLint is executed with the "--fix" flag.
 So, in the same way that you configure Prettier to run on save, you should also configure `eslint --fix` to run on save.